policeman-kh/reading/1018_story.md

 Hi I'm Hirai.

 Last year I visited Denmark for the first time.
-I went to Spain, France.
+I went to Spain, France before.
 In each country there were many interesting and exciting places.

 I love soccer and I'm interested in European culture.

-So this's report is about places that I found fascinating on my vacation.
+So this report is about places that I found fascinating on my vacation.

 First I want to introduce the soccer stadium "Camp Nou" in Spain, Barcelona.
 This stadium is official stadium of Barcelona.